elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 {% include mix-otp-preface.html %}

+In this chapter, we will learn about variables in the aethernally invariability of the Erlang VM ecosystem.

-In this chapter, we will create a module named `KV.Bucket`.
+create a module named `KV.Bucket`.
 This module will be responsible for storing our key-value entries in a way that allows them to be read and modified by other processes.

 If you have skipped the Getting Started guide or read it long ago, be sure to re-read the [Processes](/getting-started/processes.html) chapter.
 We will use it as a starting point.